-Prior to any investigatory interview or consultation between an employee and the Department Head or City Manager, that could reasonably be construed to result in disciplinary action against the employee, the employee shall be given notice of the interview or consultation as soon as reasonably practical, and shall be advised of his or her right to representation under this section; and upon request shall be afforded an opportunity to contact and consult privately with a representative of the Association.
-If requested, the employee may have an Association representative present during any such investigatory interview or consultation, and, to the extent practicable, such interviews or consultations shall be conducted during an employee's working hours.
+Prior to any investigatory interview or consultation that could reasonably be construed to result in disciplinary action against the employee, the employee shall be given notice of the interview or consultation as soon as reasonably practical, and shall be advised of his or her right to representation under this section; and upon request shall be afforded an opportunity to contact and consult privately with a representative of the Union.
+If requested, the employee may have a Union representative present during any such investigatory interview or consultation, and, to the extent practicable, such interviews or consultations shall be conducted during an employee's working hours.
 Only those persons reasonably necessary to the conduct of the interview shall be present.

 The employee or the City may elect to record any such investigatory interview or consultation, unless the parties mutually agree not to record such interview or consultation; however, in the event the City elects to record such an interview or consultation, it shall upon request provide the employee with a copy of said recording.
-The cost of providing a copy of the recording to the employee shall be borne by the employee.
+The cost of providing anything other than a digital copy of the recording to the employee shall be borne by the employee.